 Non-members interested in purchasing single articles from any volume of the AJDT can accomplish this directly through the publisher on the journal website.

-Announcing our new co-editors of the American Journal of Dance Therapy!
+Announcing our co-editors of the American Journal of Dance Therapy!

 Submission Guidelines for Authors